-- Awareness of own strengths and weaknesses - A clear vision of what students want to achieve through their studies. - Greater understanding of how their studies can help towards personal and career goals. - A reflective approach to feedback received on work.
+- Greater understanding of how their studies can help towards personal and career goals. - A reflective approach to feedback received on work.

 18. Admissions

 Admissions policy

 The University aims to provide fair and equal access to a University education to all those who have the potential to succeed or benefit from it, through a policy of equal opportunity regardless of race, gender, disability, sexual orientation, religious belief, or age.
 Admissions are made in line with the University's Admissions Policy.